xenophonlabs/oneinch-quotes/README.md

 - Cache common responses.

-- Acquire and configuring a domain name.
+- Acquire and configure a domain name.

 - Add more tokens to our queries.